iloveitaly/netsuite-permissions/readme.md

 For instance, the "Transaction History" requires some additional permissions which are not found anywhere else [but in this document](https://docs.oracle.com/en/cloud/saas/netsuite/ns-online-help/section_N555081.html#Granting-User-Access-to-Transaction-History).

+### 5. Account-specific Permissions

+Unfortunately, the permissions required to access specific data on each account is different.
+This is due to a couple of reasons:

+* Different NetSuite-level permissions are enabled/disabled.
+* Custom formula fields could reference related records which require additional permissions.
+For example, a field on a sales order could reference a custom field on a customer record, so the customer permission would be required.
+* Custom scripts could be running which require additional permissions.
+* Fields or scripts included in a bundle could require additional permissions.

+It's possible that there are additional permissions you'll need to add beyond what is specified in this repo.

 ## NetSuite Record Catalog API